Cornea/Refractive Surgery Fellowship Program

 Academic Program Manager: Elaine Peterson

-We accept one or two fellows per year.
+We accept two Cornea fellows per year.
 As with most ophthalmology fellowship programs, this is not an approved PGY–5 ACGME position, but limited term instructor paid faculty positions.
 It is, however, affiliated with an ACGME accredited Ophthalmology Residency Program.
 Malpractice insurance will be provided by the University, as was well as medical, dental, and other benefits.
 After beginning this fellowship, you will attend a scheduled orientation to explain in detail all departmental policies & procedures and requirements.
 This is a one-year position beginning July 1 through June 30 of the following year.
 Mandatory orientation will take place the first working day of July.

 If selected for this position, you will be required to obtain a Utah Medical License, a Utah Controlled Substance License, and a fee exempt DEA License.
 The total cost will be your responsibility.
 You will be required to obtain privileges with the University Hospital, Veterans Affairs Medical Center, and Primary Children’s Medical Center.
 All fees for privileges will be reimbursed by the Department of Ophthalmology.
 University policy requires original receipts for reimbursement.
 We will work closely with you to meet these requirements.

-Please submit your application through the San Francisco Match CAS system # 736.66.
-Also, please send a recent photo if you did not include with your SF Match Application to the address below:Elaine Peterson
+Please submit your application through the San Francisco Match CAS system # 736.66